our work

 • Unequal gender relations.

-Farmers also receive training in crop production, processing, and storage as well as the care and welfare of their livestock to ensure maximum productivity and income generation.
 This is to ensure the farmers make the most from their investment and can repay their loan.
 The repayments to the RuSACCOs and multipurpose cooperatives can then be used to support other farmers, creating a ‘revolving’ system which can be sustained long after the project closes.

-Participants: 18,887 smallholder farmer households; 95,721 people in the Oda Bultum Integrated Community Development target area.
+Beneficiaries: 18,887 smallholder farmer households; 95,721 people in the Oda Bultum target area.

 TO CONTACT US ABOUT OUR WORK IN Ethiopia: